 Activate or disable caching

 Browse to your project’s Performance panel and select Override cache.
+From here, you can add cache rules to your project.

 How to add a new override cache rule.
 Click on the image to zoom in.